 A 30-clock-hour experience consisting of planning, teaching, and evaluating a math unit for primary students in an assigned classroom.
+Co-requisite: EDEL 3312

 EDEL 3312 Primary Math Methods

 This course is designed to examine the scope and sequence of the elementary school mathematics curriculum, to develop proficiency in making and using a variety of instructional materials and techniques, including manipulatives, to develop assessment and to use current teaching methods and techniques.